“It’s not about having the right opportunities,” author and sales professional Mark Hunter asserts. “It’s about handling the opportunities right.”

 You’re selling large deals

-On its face, MEDDIC is designed to produce fewer deals, so you can focus on the largest ones that are most likely to close.
-If your business relies on having a lot of customers, MEDDIC may hamstring your sales team from bringing in leads.
+On its face, MEDDPIC is designed to produce fewer deals, so you can focus on the largest ones that are most likely to close.
+If your business relies on having a lot of customers, MEDDPIC may hamstring your sales team from bringing in leads.
 However, if your typical deal size is large, your reps need the bandwidth to close them.
-MEDDIC affords them that time and space.
+MEDDPIC affords them that time and space.

 You’re comfortable walking away from low-value leads

-According to MEDDIC selling, the prospects you choose are more important than the rest of the sales process.
+According to MEDDPIC selling, the prospects you choose are more important than the rest of the sales process.
 That means reps need to be comfortable walking away from leads that aren’t valuable enough to justify the time required to close them.
-If they don’t meet the designated criteria (assessed using the MEDDIC questions) for your sales organization, you don’t move forward.
+If they don’t meet the designated criteria (assessed using the MEDDPIC questions) for your sales organization, you don’t move forward.

 Conceptual Selling sales methodology